Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Policy Learning with Observational Data

+The actions correspond to the PSA recommendation: there are $K=6$ possible actions when we consider the FTA and NCA risk scores, $K = 2$ for the NVCA flag, $K = 7$ for the overall DMF bail and monitoring recommendation, and $K=2$ for the signature bond versus cash bail recommendation.
+In our experimental evaluation, we have access to the algorithm that generated the observed actions.
+Formally, we encode this as a known baseline deterministic policy $\tilde{\pi} : \mcal{X} \to \mathcal{A}$ that generates the observed actions $A_i = \tilde{\pi}(\bX_i)$.
+Throughout this paper, we will also refer to the baseline policy as $\tilde{\pi}(\bx, a) \equiv \bbone\{\tilde{\pi}(\bx) = a\}$, the indicator of whether the baseline policy yields action $a$ given the covariates $\bx$.

+We consider the effects of the algorithmic recommendation on the outcome, and assume that the algorithmic action $A_i$ may affect its own unit's outcome $Y_i$ but has no impact on the outcomes of other units (no interference between units; \cite{rubin1980}).
+Then, we can write the potential outcome under each action $A_i = a$ as $Y_i(a)$ where $a \in \mathcal{A}$ and the observed outcome as $Y_i = Y_i(A_i) = Y_i(\tilde{\pi}(\bX_i))$ \citep{neyman1923}.
+This setup focuses on the impacts of the algorithmic recommendation whose provision was randomized in our experimental evaluation.
+We marginalize over the potential human judicial decisions that may be influenced by the algorithmic recommendation (see Appendix~\ref{sec:human_decisions} for further formalization).
+Finally, our setting implies that $(\{Y_i(a)\}_{a \in \mathcal{A}}, \bX_i)$ are independent and identically distributed, so we sometimes drop the $i$ subscript.

-\subsubsection{Optimal policy learning}
+\subsection{Optimal policy learning}

-Our primary goal is to find a new policy $\pi:\mcal{X} \to \mcal{A}$, that has a high expected utility.\footnote{To simplify the notation, we will fix this policy to be deterministic as well.
-The theoretical results developed in Sections~\ref{sec:worst_bound}~and~\ref{sec:stats_theory} will also apply for stochastic policies, whereas in Section~\ref{sec:vc}, we explicitly consider deterministic policy classes.} We will again use the notation $\pi(a \mid X) \equiv \bbone\{\pi(X) = a\}$ for the policy being equal to action $a$ given the covariates $X$.
-Letting $u(y, a)$ denote the utility for outcome $y$ under action $a$, the utility for action $a$ with potential outcome $Y(a)$ is given by,
+Our primary goal is to find a new deterministic policy $\pi:\mcal{X} \to \mathcal{A}$, that has a high expected utility.
+We will again use the notation $\pi(\bx, a) \equiv \bbone\{\pi(\bx) = a\}$ for the policy being equal to action $a$ given the covariates $\bx$.
+Let $u(y, a)$ denote the utility for outcome $y$ under action $a$.
+Because the outcomes are binary, we can write this utility function as:\footnote{While we focus here on binary potential outcomes, this form of the utility function shows that we can extend our results to the case with continuous outcomes with utility functions that are linear in the (possibly transformed) outcomes. }

-Note that this utility only takes into account the policy action and the outcome.
-In Section \ref{sec:human_decisions}, we will show how to include the costs of human decisions into the utility function as well.